Thursday, January 29

 Scheduled Dates and Times:

 Every kid loves being outside and making discoveries.
 Nature Explorers delves into the everyday mysteries and wonders that make up our world.
-Participants should bring their lunch and weather appropriate clothes.
+Participants should dress for the weather and get ready for a one-of-a-kind adventure!

 Location: In the Botanical Garden Visitors Center.